 When you search for a hashtag on Twitter, there are three ways to filter the results.
 The “Top” option displays the most relevant and popular posts, including those from users you don’t follow.
 “All” shows you every tweet that uses the specific hashtag in real time, and “People you follow” will only display results from users you are following.

-Facebook: Facebook only recently added hashtag support in June 2013, and the practice has not picked up much steam.
+Facebook: Hashtags are not used as much on Faceboon.
 Nevertheless, clicking on Facebook hashtags will take you to a list of posts containing the same hashtag.
 The results are not limited to people you know.

 Tumblr: Tumblr posts have a special “Tag” section where you can enter tags.
 These tags function like Twitter hashtags, organizing posts by topic, but the hash symbol is inserted automatically.
 Hashtags included in the main body of a post are not transformed into links.